Bounds on Information Propagation in Disordered Quantum Spin Chains

+The quantity $v_{jk}$ has been well studied in the physical and mathematical literature.
+At the level of physical rigour it is typically argued that $v_{jk}$ decays, with probability increasing with $n$, exponentially with separation.
+That is, $|v_{jk}| \le c e^{-\gamma|j-k|}$, where $c$ and $v$ are constants depending only on $\gamma$, a constant proportional to the (assumed finite) \emph{second moment} of the probability distribution $\mathbb{P}_\nu$ (which we assume is i.i.d.).
+The mathematical literature hasn't yet achieved results as good as this (although this situation is recently changing, see \cite{chulaevsky:2011a} for recent progress).
+Instead, the best currently available result is obtained via \emph{bootstrap multiscale analysis} (see, e.g., \cite{germinet:2001a}), and reads

+which holds for any $0<\zeta<1$ when $n$ is greater than a constant depending only on $\gamma_\zeta$, with probability $p \ge 1-e^{-n^\zeta}$, where $c_\zeta$ and $\gamma_\zeta$ are constants depending only on $\zeta$ and the second moment of the disorder distribution.
+These results are typically obtained for infinite lattices, however the proof technique may be adapted to show the result in the finite-size case that concerns us here \cite{klein:2011a}.

-Recall that $v_{jk} = (e^{-iMt})_{j,k}$.
-The inequality Eq.~(\ref{vijbound}) is a quantitative statement of the result that the modulus of the diagonal matrix elements of $e^{-iM t}$ are large, while the modulus of the off diagonal matrix elements decay exponentially with distance from the diagonal.
+The inequality Eq.~(\ref{vijbound}) is a quantitative statement of the result that the modulus of the diagonal matrix elements of $e^{-iM t}$ are large, while the modulus of the off diagonal matrix elements decay with distance from the diagonal.
 This means that $a_j(t)$ is effectively a linear combination of only a small number of $a_k$ operators --- namely those for which $|j-k|$ is small.
-It is this fact which inhibits the spread of operators on the chain, giving rise to the logarithmic light cone that we derive below.
+It is this fact which inhibits the spread of operators on the chain, giving rise to the light cone we derive below.

 We now turn to the proof of the improved Lieb-Robinson bound for our system.
 We begin by bipartitioning the spin chain into two sections, $A$ and $B$, where we assume the boundary between partitions is between spins $m$ and $m+1$.
 We then attempt to write $e^{itH}$ as a product of $e^{itH_A}$ and $e^{itH_B}$.
 Clearly this won't be exact and so we introduce an operator $V(t)$ which bridges the boundary between $A$ and $B$, and which is designed to compensate for any errors introduced: